 In some states, bars and other businesses that sell alcohol may be liable for the negligent actions of intoxicated customers.

-Dram shop laws, named after a historical unit of measurement for alcohol sales, allow plaintiffs to bring a lawsuit against a business that sells alcoholic drinks if they served someone too much alcohol leading to the injury of another party.
+Dram shop laws allow plaintiffs to bring a lawsuit against a business that sells alcoholic drinks if they served someone too much alcohol leading to the injury of another party.

 Like most personal injury cases, dram shop lawsuits qualify for pre-settlement funding if the plaintiff sustains injuries due to the negligence on another.